 If you want to learn more about the COVID-19 responsive funding call or our R2HC studies, please get in touch with the team via email at email@example.com.

-Here you can learn about the latest outputs, tools and evidence from our funded research studies to support the humanitarian sector’s response to COVID-19.
+See all the latest outputs, tools and evidence from our funded research studies to support the humanitarian sector’s response to COVID-19 on our Tools and Research page.

 Below you can find news from our funded studies and projects related to COVID-19, as well as relevant updates from our team.